Startup Lesson Learned: Get Out Now!

-And maybe there is this perfectionism, especially when you are operating in a field you know very well.
+And maybe there is this perfectionism, primarily when you are operating in a field you know very well.
 Let's say you are an experienced developer building a new online platform.
-It's fun to explore new technologies and to integrate them in your product.
+It's fun to explore new technologies and to integrate them into your product.

 Or you are not located in Silicon Valley, so you have to prove not only your idea but the fact that you're able to build it in the real world, not only on PowerPoint.

 I suffered all of these three points.
-In addition I had to fund the project by myself, so my team and I had to do much consulting and developing work in parallel.
+Also, I had to fund the project by myself, so my team and I had to do much consulting and developing work in parallel.

 Nobody Cares About The Past

-There were some people interested in our technical solution, sure, but our real users and even potential investors we were talking with didn't care what we had achieved so far.
+There were some people interested in our technical solution, sure.
+Still, our real users and even potential investors we talked with didn't care what we had achieved so far.
 All they saw was the status quo and what to expect next.
 Sounds reasonable, doesn't it?

 So what matters is everything that comes next, all the investments made so far don't count anymore.
-That's an important lesson.
+That's a valuable lesson.